abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/theory.rst

       - how to measure the complexity of an algorithm?
       - what is an efficient transformation?
       - what are the requirements for such a transformation?
-      - what type of computers do you use?
       - ...

     We don't answer these interesting questions except the one on efficiency.
 We consider a transformation :math:`\tau` *efficient*
-    if there exist a polynomial-time bounded algorithm (this refers to the first question...) that can transform any instance :math:`b` of problem :math:`B` into an instance :math:`a` of problem :math:`A`.
-This also means that we consider an algorithm *efficient* if it is *polynomially time-bounded* (otherwise the efficiency of the transformation would be useless).
+    if there exist a polynomial-time bounded algorithm (this refers to the first question...) that can transform any instance :math:`b` of problem :math:`B` into an instance :math:`a` of problem :math:`A` such that the solutions correspond.
+This also means that we
+    consider an algorithm *efficient* if it is *polynomially time-bounded* (otherwise the efficiency of the transformation would be useless).